 From this generation of French artists, he is one of the first and one of the few with Arman to cross the Atlantic, having had his moment of glory during his exhibition at the gallery The Contemporaries in New York. in October 1959.

-In this border relationship between art and furniture, Hiquily brings together sculptors who, without necessarily thinking in terms of design, make furniture.
+In this border relationship between art and furniture, Hiquily brought together sculptors who, without necessarily thinking in terms of design, make furniture.

 From one practice to another, we find the same themes - the human figure is more precisely the female body.
 The woman usually with wide hips, pointed breasts and salient sex.
 The woman is often metaphorized into an insect and praying mantis, with needy limbs, thin as legs or antennae.